Admissions Policy

 3. Admissions criteria

-The Colleges’ Executive Groups together with the University Executive Board, have responsibility for setting the entry criteria for the admission of students and will annually confirm the minimum entry requirements for all levels of provision.
-General entrance requirements, including the required minimum level of English Language proficiency, are set, and reviewed annually.
+The Colleges’ Executive Groups, together with the University Executive Board, have the responsibility for setting the entry criteria for the admission of students and will annually confirm the minimum entry requirements for all levels of provision and, where relevant, consider professional regulatory body requirements.
+General entrance requirements, including the required minimum level of English Language proficiency, are set and reviewed annually.
 Applicants should consider the following points:

-- Applicants must provide evidence that they possess at least the minimum level of English Language proficiency.
-Details of the English Language requirements are published on the course pages of the university website.
-For further details, please refer to our English Language requirements page. **
+• Applicants must provide evidence that they possess at least the minimum level of English Language proficiency.
+Details of the English Language requirements are published on the course pages of the University website.
+For further details, please refer to the English Language requirements on our website. **

 4. Additional requirements